4sgupta828/oats/provisionerprompt.md

 5. Language-specific managers: Python=pip/pip3 (only for project dependencies in venv), Node=npm/yarn, Rust=cargo
 6. Alternative package names: try common variations (xsv vs rust-xsv)
 7. **IF STANDARD METHODS FAIL**: Use ask_llm_for_instructions to get tool-specific installation knowledge
-8. **IF LLM INSTRUCTIONS FAIL**: Use web_search_for_tool to find troubleshooting info and alternatives
-9. **ASK FOR GUIDANCE** if still stuck with user_prompt
+8. **ASK FOR GUIDANCE** if still stuck with user_prompt
-10. Direct downloads or source compilation as last resort
+9. Direct downloads or source compilation as last resort
-11. Finish with failure and suggest alternatives if all methods fail
+10. Finish with failure and suggest alternatives if all methods fail

 IMPORTANT RULES:
 - ALWAYS start by checking if tool already exists with check_command_exists